Motor racing-Ecclestone arrested in Brazil for illegally carrying a gun

 SAO PAULO, May 26 (Reuters) - Former Formula One supremo Bernie Ecclestone was arrested in Brazil late on Wednesday for illegally carrying a gun while boarding a private plane to Switzerland, local police said on Thursday.

-The Brazilian police found an undocumented LW Seecamp .32 gun in Ecclestone's luggage during an X-ray screening, police said in a statement, adding that he was then arrested and taken to a facility at Viracopos airport in Campinas.
+The Brazilian police found an undocumented LW Seecamp .32 gun in Ecclestone's luggage during an X-ray screening, police said in a statement, adding that the 91-year-old was then arrested and taken to a facility at Viracopos airport in Campinas.

 Ecclestone acknowledged owning the gun, but said he was unaware it was in his luggage at the time, police said.
 The Briton paid bail and was freed to travel to Switzerland.